amewatson/ActualPage/readme.md

 Many fans complained that the Pokemon company claimed to be making improvements graphically, but that the trees looks terrible.
 Fans compared this image of a tree with trees from *The Legend of Zelda: Ocarina of Time*, a twenty year old game.

 ![img](https://i2.wp.com/nintendosoup.com/wp-content/uploads/2019/06/pokemon-sword-shield-ocarina-of-time-tree-banner-jun162019.jpg?fit=900%2C600&ssl=1)

+## <a name="conclusion">Conclusion</a>
+These games have not stopped to receive backlash directed towards them for the past 2 years, for reasons ranging from people wanting more pokémon representing, to complaining about a tree, or complaining about competitive balance.
+Even so, Pokémon continues to be the largest media franchise in the world, and continues to be enjoyed by millions accross the globe.
+People will always focus on the negative, because that is human nature, but these games still have merit to them, despite all the criticism given to it.